How are scholarships the same as grants? Both are "gift" aid which does not require repayment.

 How are scholarships different from grants?
 Scholarships require separate applications.
 They are funded by different sources –foundations, community organizations, businesses and associations, local clubs and groups.
 Scholarships are granted according to a donor's requirements.
 Awarding criteria may include academic achievement and promise, career goals, community service and volunteer work, and/or special skills and talents.
 Unlike grants, which are determined on a "need" basis, scholarships are "merit-based," although some may stipulate "need."

 GENERAL SCHOLARSHIP CRITERIA:

 Butte College offers scholarships through the Butte College Foundation.
-The Butte College Foundation is a 501(c)(3) charitable organization that serves as the fundraising arm for Butte College.

 EXTERNAL (PRIVATE) SCHOLARSHIPS